rebcabin/tangledown/README.md

 ### Brian Beckman
-### Friday, 19 Aug 2022
+### Monday, 22 Aug 2022
+### v0.0.1

 ## OVERVIEW

 You wouldn't build a house without blueprints.
 You wouldn't write equations without writing rationale.
 You wouldn't write a theorem without writing a proof.

 Would you write code without documentation?
 Tragically, that's the common practice.